It seems you are offline. Please check your connection and try again.

 Which apps send a code to this number

-Not every service will send an SMS to a free shared line.
+Not every service will send an SMS to a free shared number.
 Some smaller platforms still let the code through, while the big names block it on sight.
 Here is what tends to work and what does not.

 What the free Austria number works forTested